Quantum Field Theory in de Sitter Universe: Ambient Space Formalism: Conformal transformation

 \section{Conformal transformation}

-The relation between the dS and the conformal groups in the ambient space formalism (such relation often appears in describing the massless fields), would be the subject of this section.
 Considering the global conformal transformation on the Dirac $6$-cone formalism, one notices that the physical states of massless field operators transform according to the UIR of the $SO(2, 4)$ group.
 We show that the massless fields in the dS ambient space formalism are exactly the same as the massless fields in the Dirac $6$-cone formalism.

 Afterwards, the local conformal transformation group, $SO(2, 4)$, can be considered as one of the basis of the gauge gravity model.
 The gauge potential can be considered as the conformal gravity in the dS ambient space formalism.